Hiroshima Peace Memorial (UNESCO) A structural reminder of a painful past

 The ruins of war led to calls for enduring peace

 On August 6, 1945, the first ever atomic bomb was detonated over Hiroshima, resulting in the deaths of upwards of 146,000 people.
 In the interest of memorializing the severe human toll of the bomb and advocating for future peace, the city designated an area of land to serve as a memorial site.
-Before the bombing, this part of the city was the central commercial district.
+Before the atomic bombing, this part of Hiroshima was the central commercial district.

 Visiting the site

-Hiroshima Atomic Bomb Dome is part of the larger Hiroshima Peace Memorial Park, which includes the Atomic Bomb Memorial Mound, the Hiroshima Peace Memorial Museum , the Children's Peace Museum, and several sculptures.
+Hiroshima Atomic Bomb Dome is part of the larger Hiroshima Peace Memorial Park, which includes the Atomic Bomb Memorial Mound, the Hiroshima Peace Memorial Museum , the Children's Peace Monument, and several sculptures.

 How to Get There